pabloldias/EloquentSalesForce/docs/README.md

 ```

-The class used for each object returned will be `Lester\EloquentSalesForce\SalesForceObject`.
+The class used for each object returned will be `PabloDias\EloquentSalesForce\SalesForceObject`.

 You can also query directly against the object like so: